SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### 3. Describe an occasion when you got incorrect information($*$)

 ### 4. Describe an occasion when you lost your way($*$)

 ### 5. Describe a traditional festival in your country that you enjoy($*$)

+Well I think my favorite traditional festival must be spring festival, which is the most important festival in China.

 ### 6. Describe an exciting adventure you would like to take in the future($*$)